1878 Christchurch mayoral election: Henry Thomson

 Henry Thomson was born in Scotland in 1828.
 He emigrated to Australia in 1852, came to New Zealand in 1856, and settled in Christchurch in 1865.
 He worked as a jeweller for his father-in-law.
 He was also a manager for the railways.
 Thomson was elected onto the town and later city council in 1867, 1868, and 1875, before being elected mayor in 1877.

 Charles Thomas Ick

 Charles Thomas Ick came to Dunedin in 1858, where he was in business as a mercer and draper.
 He farmed in Waikouaiti between 1863 and 1870, when he came to Christchurch and established himself as an auctioneer.
 He held various public offices while living in Waikouaiti and was elected onto the Christchurch city council in 1872, 1874, and 1877.
 Ick contested the 1876 mayoral election but was defeated by James Gapes.

 Election

 Ick was nominated by former mayors Henry Sawtell and James Gapes.
 Thomson was nominated by former mayors Andrew Duncan and James Jameson.
-George Leslie Lee acted as the returning officer.
+Leslie Lee acted as the returning officer.
 Ick won the election by a large margin.

 A year later, Ick won the 1879 mayoral election against Aaron Ayers and Gapes.
 Ick did not stand again in 1880, and was succeeded by James Gapes.